Background pattern

 • Fluid retention

-• Inflammation of the intestine (which leads to diarrhea)
+• Inflammation of the intestine (leading to diarrhea)

-• Low sodium levels in the blood that may cause fatigue and confusion, muscle spasms, convulsions and coma.
+• Low sodium levels in the blood that can cause fatigue and confusion, muscle spasms, convulsions, and coma.

-• Patients who have previously had liver problems, may develop very rarely a encephalopathy (brain disease)
+• Patients who have previously had liver problems may very rarely develop encephalopathy (brain disease)

 • Skin rash, possibly with joint pain.

-If you take rabeprazol for more than three months, it is possible that your magnesium levels in the blood will decrease.
-Low magnesium levels may manifest as fatigue, involuntary muscle contractions, disorientation, convulsions, dizziness, increased heart rate.
+If you take rabeprazol for more than three months, it is possible that your blood magnesium levels may decrease.
+Low magnesium levels can manifest as fatigue, involuntary muscle contractions, disorientation, convulsions, dizziness, increased heart rate.
 If you experience any of these symptoms, please inform your doctor immediately.
-Low magnesium levels may also lead to a reduction in potassium or calcium levels in the blood.
+Low magnesium levels can also lead to a reduction in blood potassium or calcium levels.
 Your doctor may decide to perform periodic blood tests to monitor your magnesium levels.

 Do not worry about the list of side effects.
 You may not experience any of them.